become a human resource manager

 A human resource manager helps companies coordinate the organizational functions of their business.
-They interview, hire, and handle staff issues.
+Additionally, they interview, hire, and handle staff issues.
 They also support staff to ensure they are treated fairly and are engaged and productive after they are hired.
-They consult top executives to develop strategic plans and are a go between with management and their staff.
+In fact, they are the go between with management and staff and may often consult top executives to develop strategic plans.
+Next, watch a video to learn what a human resource manager does.

 How to Become a Human Resource Manager